D8-X/d8x-integrations/README.md

 The deployment scripts rely on [node SDK](https://d8x.gitbook.io/d8x/node-sdk/getting-started) the most up to date SDK contains the most up-to date contract addresses.

+Your smart contract can integrate into D8X Perpetuals similar to `OnChainTrader.sol`, most relevant features are:
+- the contract posts orders to the limit order book (the contract address is the trader, hence funds for collateral need to be at the contract address)
+- callback function that is invoked after order execution.
+Keep the callback light because of gas costs (there is a maximal amount of gas for callbacks)
+- query margin account of the trader (=contract)

-## Deployment
+## Deployment Of The "OnChainTrader" Example

 See [here](scripts/deployment/Deployment.md)

-## Trading From The Contract
+## Trading From The Example Contract

-The script will set the data for all current perpetual ids using D8X node SDK.
+The deployment script sets the data for all current perpetual ids using D8X node SDK.
-Before trading,
+Before the contract can start trading,

 - spending has to be approved via function `approveAmountForPerpetualMgnTkn` from the deployer address, which can be done via block-explorer.
 - the relevant margin-tokens have to be sent to the contract.
 The contract has the margin token address stored after running the deployment script,